-I have been a fan of WordPress for quite sometime now and have used it in my teaching of Marketing on the Internet and Web Design course for many years, and as a Web developer I have deployed many WordPress sites for many clients.
-Over time it has matured and turned into a very popular content management system rather than being only a blog platform.
-The beauty of a well-designed content management system like WordPress is the ability to separate content from its presentation.
+I have been a fan of WordPress for quite some time now.
+I have used it in my teaching of Marketing on the Internet and Web Design course for many years, and as a Web developer, I have deployed many WordPress sites for many clients.
+Over time, it has matured and turned into a very popular content management system, rather than being only a blog platform.
+The beauty of a well-designed content management system, like WordPress, is the ability to separate content from its presentation.
 The latter is handled by thousands of WordPress themes (although I am very partial to StudioPress Themes), and the former is the responsibility of the WordPress platform.

-The other day I was looking into the database using phpMyAdmin software that runs on the server and out of curiosity I sorted the tables based on their size.
-To my big surprise one table, wp_options, appeared to be enormous, it was about 20MB in size and dwarfed all other tables in the database.
+The other day, I was looking into the database using phpMyAdmin software that runs on the server, and out of curiosity, I sorted the tables based on their size.
+To my big surprise, one table, wp_options appeared to be enormous, it was about 20MB in size and dwarfed all other tables in the database.
 I was really surprised since it mainly keeps, as its name suggests, WordPress options.
 Little did I know that it is also used as the proverbial garbage can.
-There were hundreds of lines of entries, perhaps even thousands, starting with “_transient” and continuing with long string of characters.
-I am not a WordPress programmer although I have done quite a bit of programming using relational databases and have a reasonably good understanding of the general concepts.
-These entries appeared to be multiplying like rabbits and some were paired with another plugin-based line with similar cryptic characters.
+There were hundreds of lines of entries, perhaps even thousands, starting with “_transient” and continuing with a long string of characters.
+I am not a WordPress programmer, although I have done quite a bit of programming using relational databases and have a reasonably good understanding of the general concepts.
+These entries appeared to be multiplying like rabbits, and some were paired with other plugin-based lines with similarly cryptic characters.
 I was puzzled and curious and started researching the role of “transients” in WordPress.

-My findings may not be complete but they have given me a good idea of what is going on.
-Transient entries are added to this table as a matter of efficiency but that did not make much sense either.
-You see, transients are kept in the table until next time they are accessed.
+My findings may not be complete, but they have given me a good idea of what is going on.
+Transient entries are added to this table as a matter of efficiency, but that did not make much sense either.
+You see, transients are kept in the table until the next time they are accessed.
 Think about it, you are putting used glasses on a shelf after using them until you need the glass again at which time you break the glass!
-Some of these transients contain code snippets over 1,500 lines and there are many, many of these entries.
+Some of these transients contain code snippets over 1,500 lines, and there are many, many of these entries.

 Some may argue that 20MB is not a big table, the server should have ample memory to handle that.
 I will disagree with that assessment first on the principle of tidy coding, this is far too sloppy.
-Secondly, you will find thousands of sites writing that many posts on how to speed up your site load.
+Secondly, you will find thousands of sites with that many posts on how to speed up your site load time.
 I cannot see how loading a 20MB table instead of 1% of it can help improve site load speeds.
-This is probably an issue WordPress team need to address and the user community to react to the poorly constructed and ill-behaved plugins by reporting them.
+This is probably an issue the WordPress team needs to address and the user community to react to the poorly constructed and ill-behaved plugins by reporting them.
 If there are things I need to learn, please let me know.
 I am always open to learning new things.